What is the Common Curriculum, and why do I have to take core courses?

 Yes.
 Faculty advisors are there to mentor you as you choose a major and explore the opportunities associated with your degree.

 May I study abroad and still graduate on time?

 Absolutely!
-There are many study abroad opportunities, including programs in the College of Business that travel to Europe and China.
+There are many study abroad opportunities, including programs in the College of Business that travel to Europe every summer.
 We recommend that you study abroad somehow, some way before you graduate.
 It’s too great an experience to pass up!

 How many classes are required to maintain full-time status?

 Four classes (12 credit hours) are considered full time.
 You may take up to seven, if you qualify.
 The average is five to six classes a semester.

 Why do I have to complete an internship?